The Swiss Employment Contract: Legal Foundations

 In principle, the employment contract may be terminated subject to a notice period of seven days during the trial period (art.
 335b CO).
 Unless otherwise stipulated, the trial period corresponds to the first month of employment, and may in no case exceed three months (art.
 335b CO).

-Secondly, the employment contract can be terminated subject to a notice period ofone month during the first year service two months between the second and the ninth year of service and three months (art.
+Secondly, the employment contract can be terminated subject to a notice period ofone month during the first year service two months between the second and ninth year of service and three months (art.
 335c CO).

 A notice period of less than one month is only permitted during the first year of service (art.
 335c para.
 2 CO).